Five ways to grow your tax and accounting practice

 1. Recognise your ideal client

-- Decide how you want to approach these prospects (see point three).
+- Determine the manner in which you wish to approach these potential customers (see point three).

 2. Develop existing relationships

-- Develop a communications strategy with regular touchpoints, including monthly newsletters, end-of-year bulletins and milestone recognition.
+- Create a communications strategy that includes regular touchpoints, such as monthly newsletters, end-of-year announcements, and acknowledgement of milestones.

 3. Market wisely

-- Consider a search engine optimisation (SEO) and marketing strategy to lift your page ranking and display advertising on sites your prospects are interested in.
+- You should think about implementing a search engine optimisation (SEO) and marketing strategy to increase your page ranking and display advertising on websites that are interesting to the customers you are trying to attract.

 4. Make friends and influence people